kmateti/InstanceSegmentation_Sentinel2/Additional-Intructions.md

 ### NVIDIA TEGRA LINUX DRIVER PACKAGE QUICK-START GUIDE

 The information here is intended to help you quickly get started using NVIDIA Tegra Linux Driver package (L4T).
+Also, if the SDK Manager's file are ona non-ext4 drive, it will have the same failures.
+But the SDK Manager's settings do not allow you to specify where the files are downloaded.

 #### ASSUMPTIONS: